 - needing to risk larger amounts of money to get enough of a ‘buzz’

 Therapy for Gambling Addiction

 Whether a gambling addiction is a true ‘addiction’ or not is a difficult question to answer, however, not everybody who gambles becomes addicted which would indicate that this type of problem probably has more to do with the ‘type’ of person who experiences the problem.

-We have found, over the last 8 years, that the most effective solution to gambling addiction problems is to follow a course of the Thrive Programme with Paul here at the clinic.
+We have found, over the last 8 years, that the most effective solution to gambling addiction problems is to follow a course of the Changing Limiting Beliefs Programme with Paul here at the clinic.
 If you’d like to get in touch with him to arrange a free initial consultation to discuss the programme, then please click the button below.